VladPVS/FastSearchLibraryNETCore/README.md

   * Either delegate that determines whether file content corresponds the searching requirements or enumeration of searhing expressions
   * Encoding of text files
-  * Value of StringComparison enum that determines how to compare searching expressions.
+  * Value of StringComparison enum that determines how to compare search expressions.
-  Applyiable only to those method overloads that accept enumeration of searching expressions instead of delegate.
+  It's applicable only to those method overloads that accept enumeration of search expressions instead of delegate.

   The difference between these method is represented by next example.